 |Died||in Wichita, Kansas, USA|

 |Birth Name||Adrián Alfonso Lamo Atwood|

 Mini Bio (1)

-In 2010, Lamo identified and halted the largest classified material breach in the history of U.S. espionage, by identifying accused wiki-spy Bradley Manning and triggering Manning's arrest.
+In 2010, Lamo informed the authorities about the alleged plot of an online acquaintance to carry out the largest classified material breach in the history of U.S. espionage, by identifying accused wiki-spy Bradley Manning and triggering Manning's arrest.
+The material was successfully released by Wikileaks months later, but authorities had time to mitigate the damage it would go on to cause.

-His intrusions historically carried a twist -- Lamo was never detected by the companies he compromised, instead electing to help them secure their systems free of charge, and then, with prior notice, air their misfortunes to the public.
-Critics have derided Lamo as publicity-motivated and have ascribed him a variety of ulterior motives, charges which he has consistently declined to respond to.
+Critics have derided Lamo as publicity-motivated and have ascribed him a variety of ulterior motives, charges which he has consistently declined to "dignify".

 - IMDb Mini Biography By: caveat lector

 |Lauren Fisher||(6 September 2007 - 1 February 2011) ( divorced)|